- $100 million for the Housing Production Trust Fund

 The primary roadblock in the District’s ability to meet the housing needs of extremely low-income residents is the lack of adequate operating assistance and vouchers through LRSP.
 The sporadic nature of the District’s investments in project-based LRSP have held back the city’s ability to reverse its poor track record of meeting the statutory requirement that 40 percent of Housing Production Trust Fund resources serve extremely low-income residents (Figure 5).
 In the 5-year period between 2015 and 2019, the District is projected to have met the Trust Fund’s extremely low-income targeting requirement only once.

-The approved budget’s $2.4 million enhancement for project-based LRSP will help the District avoid even worse performance on the Housing Production Trust Fund’s requirement.
+The approved budget’s $3.3 million enhancement for project-based LRSP linked to Housing Production Trust Fund units will help the District avoid even worse performance on the Trust Fund’s requirement.
 However, it is short of what is needed to achieve full compliance with the law.

 Moreover, the enormity of the housing challenges faced by the District’s extremely low-income residents—challenges which have damaging ripple effects across nearly every aspect of these resident’s lives—would require a far larger scale of public investment in deeply affordable housing through tools such as the Local Rent Supplement Program.